olvaffe/olv-notes/linux/scripts/kconfig/config.md

           - select `SOF with rt5650/rt5682 codec in I2S Mode` if needed
           - select `SOF with nau8825 codec in I2S Mode` if needed
           - select `SoundWire generic machine driver` if needed
+        - select `ASoC support for Mediatek MT8186 chip` if old mtk
+          - select `ASoC Audio driver for MT8186 with MT6366 and I2S codecs`, depending on `MTK_PMIC_WRAP`
         - select `ASoC support for Mediatek MT8195 chip` if mtk
           - select `ASoC Audio driver for MT8195 with MT6359 and I2S codecs`, depending on `MTK_PMIC_WRAP`
         - select `ASoC support for QCOM platforms` if qcom